buxared/BananaMangaReader/README.md

 You are now ready to use Banana Manga Reader!

+## Updating
+1. Connect your Kobo to your computer and Navigate to KOBOeReader
+2. If you wish to retain your manga library and favorites, make a copy your library folder (KOBOeReader/.BMR/static/library) and favorites (KOBOeReader/.BMR/static/mangafavs.csv) to a different location on your computer.
+3. From the pane on the right, go to the <a href="https://github.com/buxared/BananaMangaReader/releases">Releases</a> page or select the latest release.
+Download the file named "[Release date]_BMR_v[latest version].zip", for example "250113_BMR_v0.3.zip".
+4. Unzipping the file should give you a folder named ".BMR".
+Copy this folder to the root of your microSD card.
+(The root is the KOBOeReader folder.
+Simply drag ".BMR" to KOBOeReader).
+This will replace the older .BMR folder with the new one.
+Alternatively, you can manually delete the .BMR folder in the KOBOeReader folder and copy over the new one obtained by unzipping the downloaded zip file.
+5. Move the manga library and favorites to the newly replaced .BMR folder in the same locations.
+The manga library "library" folder favorites "mangafavs.csv" should both be moved to the KOBOeReader/.BMR/static/ folder
+6. Safely eject your eReader from your computer.

+The application has now been updated.

 ## Launching and Using BMR
 Once you have installed BMR, you can launch the app by performing the following steps:
 1. Open NickelMenu on your Kobo eReader and select "Start BMR server".
 Click "OK".